Domain Name System

 This post explains briefly what is a domain name system (DNS).

-FAQs about a Domain Name System
+Domain Name System Overview

 A domain name system (DNS) is a hierarchical and distributed naming system for computers, services, and other resources in the internet.